by Dr Suzy Jordache, senior medical educator

 For healthcare workers, evidence suggests this requires focus on physical and emotional well-being and ensuring a sense of calling is not eroded.

 Developing rituals and routines that promote regular healthy eating, hydration, and sleep underpins all other more sophisticated strategies.
-Unfortunately, many doctors find that the organizational culture requires them to have considerable courage to ‘say no’ to skipping breaks and taking on extra shifts.
-Prioritizing personal well-being can be a significant challenge for many.
+Unfortunately, many doctors find that the organisational culture requires them to have considerable courage to ‘say no’ to skipping breaks and taking on extra shifts.
+Prioritising personal well-being can be a significant challenge for many.
 Often doctors give much of their energy to their work and arrive home exhausted and unable to enjoy or participate fully in time with family and friends; fail to exercise or eat healthy food; or relax into restorative sleep.

 Coping with the stress of working with suffering patients day after day requires attention to emotional well-being to avoid secondary traumatic stress disorder or compassion fatigue.
-Mindfulness, journaling, and Schwartz rounds are evidence-based techniques that promote self-awareness and resilience (8).
-Many organizations in the UK, US, and Australia are embedding Schwartz rounds into their institutions to enable all staff to come together and talk about the effect of caring for themselves and teams.
+Mindfulness, journaling, and Schwartz rounds are evidence-based techniques that promote self-awareness and resilience (7).
+Many organisations in the UK, US, and Australia are embedding Schwartz rounds into their institutions to enable all staff to come together and talk about the effect of caring for themselves and teams.

 Sense of calling

 A sense of mission and purpose can also build resilience.
 Remembering why an individual chose medicine and celebrating achievements that align with these values can be a powerful way to bounce back in an environment that constantly challenges and surprises.
-Organizations can support this by collecting evidence and stories of good practice and rewarding, thanking and celebrating.
+Organisations can support this by collecting evidence and stories of good practice and rewarding, thanking and celebrating.

 - Regular, healthy meals and snacks throughout the day